JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [x] map revealer debug key
 - [x] zoom in/out
   - [x] HUD should not change.
 Does this mean a different camera or?
+- [x] only show other player when in FOV
+- [x] reorg game project to be feature based. core, player, monster, dungeon, etc...
+  - [x] Look into plugins.
+Probably each top module should be a plugin that adds systems, events etc

 ### Archived Issues